spilman6/courses/pages/modern-javascript/assignments/dynamic-welcome.md

 git push
 ```

-### Submitting to Blackboard
+## Submitting to Blackboard

-Once you have your website pushed to GitHub, submit the link to your GitHub Pages site to Blackboard.
+Once you have your project pushed to GitHub, submit the link to your GitHub Pages site to Blackboard.